IrisClasson/SpeakingDiversity/README.md

-# SpeakingDiversity
+# Speaking Diversity
 Online resources for finding speakers from underrepresented groups